surtarso/bash-media-manager/README.md

 - cd ~/bmm && bmm-setup_enviroment

 ## Usage:
-      Folder MUST be set-up prior to using any script (see 'bmm-setup_enviroment')
+      Folders MUST be set-up prior to using any script (see 'bmm-setup_enviroment')

       If you dont want to see a GUI (dialog), use the scripts with --help arguement and follow the help text.